coreinfrastructure/best-practices-badge/doc/security.md

           We also user email addresses as the user id for "local" accounts.
           We strive to not reveal user email addresses to others (with the exception of administrators, who are trusted and thus can see them).
+          We have specific tests to ensure that administrators can see user email addresses (on the user page), but that email addresses are not displayed when the user is not logged in or is logged in as an ordinary user.
+          As documented in CONTRIBUTING.md, we forbid including email addresses in server-sides caches, so that accidentally sharing the wrong cache won't reveal email addresses.
           Most of the rest of this document describes the measures we take to prevent turning unintentional mistakes into exposures of this data.
         - HTTPS is used to encrypt all communications between users